cjmacsax/CyberNotes/Network Attacks.md

 # Common Services

-See `Exploiting: Password Attacks` for brute forcing
+See `Password Attacks` for brute forcing

 RSYNC, 873